Connect with us

 Archiving

-We use civic science as a connective term for the diverse practices at the intersection of science and society.
+We use civic science as a connective term for diverse practices at the intersection of science and society.

-Our work aligns closely with Rita Allen Foundationโ€™s Pillar 1, Scaffolding for Learning and Impact , as our civic science journalism adds a layer of translation between scholars, practitioners, and community leaders.
+Our journalism aligns closely with the Rita Allen Foundation pillar by adding a layer of translation between scholars, practitioners, and community leaders.
+Learn more.

 Example use cases of our work

-We envision our foundational coverage supporting the civic science ecosystem in diverse ways.
-Educators at high schools, colleges, and universities can integrate our ongoing coverage into their curricula to enhance civic science literacy.
+Educators at high schools, colleges, and universities can integrate our ongoing coverage into curricula to strengthen civic science literacy.
+Media outlets can incorporate insights from our engagements with diverse stakeholders into their journalism.

 Education